-Affectionately nicknamed 'Bournemouth's goal machine' by the club's fans having scored 31 goals in 78 appearances for the Cherries, Callum Wilson has proven he has what it takes to score goals in the top flight despite suffering from long term injuries in both of the past two seasons.
+Affectionately nicknamed 'Bournemouth's goal machine' by the club's fans having scored prolifically for the Cherries, Callum Wilson has proven he has what it takes to score goals in the top flight despite having to overcome two long-term knee injuries.

 The striker began his career at hometown club Coventry City in 2009, spending five years at the club, making 55 appearances from which he netted 23 goals.